-China<strong> </strong>says the US has started 'the biggest trade war' in history
+China: The US has started 'the biggest trade war' in history

-China on Friday accused the United States of starting "the biggest trade war in economic history" as US tariffs took effect on Chinese goods worth $34 billion.
+China on Friday accused the United States of starting "the biggest trade war in economic history" as the two sides imposed steep new tariffs on tens of billions of dollars of each other's exports.

+The Trump administration's 25% tariffs affect more than 800 Chinese products worth $34 billion such as industrial machinery, medical devices and auto parts.
+They kicked in just after midnight ET, which is noon in Beijing.

+China's tariffs on US goods came into effect immediately afterward, a spokesman for the Chinese Foreign Ministry said Friday.

-"China is forced to strike back to safeguard core national interests and the interests of its people," the country's Commerce Ministry said in a statement after US tariffs kicked in just after midnight ET, which is noon in Beijing.
+"China is forced to strike back to safeguard core national interests and the interests of its people," the Commerce Ministry said in a statement on Friday.
+It accused the United States of "typical trade bullying."

-The Trump administration's 25% tariffs are targeting Chinese products such as industrial machinery, medical devices and auto parts.

-The Commerce Ministry statement didn't provide details on its retaliation.
-Beijing has said previously it would fire back against an equal value of US exports, including SUVs, meat and seafood.
+The government said previously it would hit more than 500 US export items — including cars and major agricultural goods such as soybeans and meat — worth the same as the Chinese products targeted by the United States.

 Even before Friday, the trade dispute between the world's top two economies had rattled markets and prompted warnings from companies of damage to their bottom lines and higher prices for consumers.